 Children of the Corn

-Children of the Corn: The Hip-Hop Supergroup from Harlem
+Children of the Corn: The Hardcore Hip-Hop Supergroup

-Children of the Corn was a short-lived but highly influential American hip-hop collective formed in the early 1990s in Harlem, New York.
-The group is best known for launching the careers of several legendary East Coast rappers and for its raw, street-centric lyricism that captured the essence of New York's underground scene.
+Children of the Corn was a formidable hip-hop collective formed in Harlem, New York City in the early 1990s.
+The group is best known for its raw, street-centric lyricism and for launching the careers of several prominent East Coast rappers.

 Early career

-The collective formed around 1993, uniting a crew of young, talented friends from Harlem.
+The collective formed around 1993, uniting a tight-knit group of friends from Harlem's St. Nicholas Houses.
 The original lineup included Big L, Cam'ron, Ma$e, Bloodshed, and McGruff, with Digga serving as their primary producer.
-They quickly gained a formidable local reputation through a series of now-legendary freestyle sessions and demo tapes that circulated throughout the city.
+Their early work consisted of gritty, self-released tracks and freestyles that circulated on mixtapes, quickly building a formidable local reputation for their competitive lyrical exchanges.

 Breakthrough